apache/beam/website/src/documentation/transforms/python/element-wise/filter.md

 ## Examples

-In the following examples, we create a pipeline with a `PCollection` of produce their icon, name, and duration.
+In the following examples, we create a pipeline with a `PCollection` of produce with their icon, name, and duration.
 Then, we apply `Filter` in multiple ways to filter out produce by their duration value.

 ### Example 1: Filtering with a function